wassname/InnerPiSSA_private/docs/research_journal_mjc.md

   4. **Update loss** to handle truncated pref_dir (may need shape adjustments)

   Want me to start implementing?
 I'd begin with extracting the dim selection function since that's foundational.

+TODO
+- eval propt
+- eval prompt + steer
+- report main_metric for each method (in fact all for all to wandb)
+- report symmetry or values for each coeff